drivera123/LDRS500/unit-3-learning-activities.md

 **Learning Activities**

 Learning Activity 1.
-Carefully read through the Unit Notes.
+Carefully read through the Unit Notes accessed from the link below.
 If any of the ideas and/or references are interesting to you, look them up and continue reading for more depth.

 Learning Activity 2.
 Rank-Talk-Write Purpose